bennigraf/drumwriter/README.md

 # drumwriter

-Early draft of a text-only drum machine
+Early draft of a text-only drum machine.